Emuzex/virgo-ui/docs/development/contributing.md

 ::::card ⌨️ Writing code

 :::tip
-Anu uses [`@antfu/utils`](https://github.com/antfu/utils) for utilities.
+virgo uses [`@antfu/utils`](https://github.com/antfu/utils) for utilities.
 You can use it to avoid reinventing the wheel.
 :::

 ### Required

-- Anu provides preset named "Theme Default" where all appearance related classes should be written.
-Idea is someone can create his own preset to totally customize the look & feel of Anu.
+- virgo provides preset named "Theme Default" where all appearance related classes should be written.
+Idea is someone can create his own preset to totally customize the look & feel of virgo.
 - For structural & functional styles, you better write them in component itself.
 - If you are creating new component please make sure to follow the pattern we used in other components.
 Additionally, Make sure to use `as const` for slots like below: